chasdabigone/msdp-web-server/README.md

         cards, status indicators, responsive layout.
 *   **MUD Compatibility**:
     *   This web client was developed for compatibility with [Realms of Despair](https://realmsofdespair.com)
-    *   If your MUD provides different MSDP keys, or to add your own, you will need to modify this file.
+    *   If your MUD provides different MSDP keys, or to add your own, you will need to modify the webpage.

 ## Data Flow & Format